-With snoring that has plagued me my entire adult life, I consider myself a connoisseur of anti snoring devices.
+With snoring that has plagued me my entire adult life, I consider myself a connoisseur of anti snoring gadgets.
 And, I always look forward to trying the latest anti-snoring mouthpieces that come on the market.

-When I first heard about the VitalSleep snoring mouthpiece, I was intrigued at its innovative design, but uncertain of how comfortably it would fit.
+When I first heard about the VitalSleep snoring mouthpiece, I was intrigued by its innovative design, but uncertain of how comfortably it would fit.
 I was also slightly skeptical based on the appearance of the device.

 When first reading the product description, I found the VitalSleep mouthpiece to be promising.
 One of its primary features is its adjustability - notably, no other affordable device on the market today is adjustable besides SnoreRx, which comes in at a higher price point.

 This version of the VitalSleep device is the 2018 model.
 However, searching around online I could not find out much information about what the new features were, and how it compared with previous models.

 The VitalSleep device has been cleared by the Food and Drug Administration (FDA) for use in preventing or reducing snoring.
 Getting the FDA stamp of approval is a lengthy process, with several on-site visits, extensive paperwork, and documentation.

 The device is made in the USA from medical grade materials, and it is BPA and latex free.

 Use the coupon "SNORINGHQ15" to get a 15% discount on your Vital Sleep.

 Use the coupon "FREESHIP" to get free shipping on your Vital Sleep order.